awsdocs/amazon-emr-management-guide/doc_source/emr-studio-user-role.md

-# Create an EMR Studio User Role with Session Policies<a name="emr-studio-user-role"></a>
+# Create an EMR Studio user role with session policies<a name="emr-studio-user-role"></a>

-## About the EMR Studio User Role and Session Policies<a name="emr-studio-about-user-role"></a>
+## About the EMR Studio user role and session policies<a name="emr-studio-about-user-role"></a>

 When a user logs in to an EMR Studio, the Studio assumes your EMR Studio user role\.
 The Studio then grants specific user permissions based on an IAM session policy that you specify when you assign the user to the Studio\.

 Session policies let you set specific Studio permissions for a user or group without the need to create multiple IAM roles\.
-For more information about session policies, see [Policies and Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session) in the *AWS Identity and Access Management User Guide*\.
+For more information about session policies, see [Policies and permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session) in the *AWS Identity and Access Management User Guide*\.

 You must attach session policies to your EMR Studio user role\.
 Then, when you [assign users and groups](emr-studio-manage-users.md#emr-studio-assign-users-groups) to your Studio, you map a session policy to that user or group to apply fine\-grained permission controls\.
 You can also update the session policy that is mapped to a user or group at any time\.
 Amazon EMR stores these session policy mappings\.